mshehzadhanif/CoRN/README.md

 Models:
 -------
-CoRN Models trained on CIFAR-10, CIFAR-100 and SVHN datasets can be downloaded from the following project page https://sites.google.com/site/competitiveresnet/
+CoRN Models trained on CIFAR-10, CIFAR-100 and SVHN datasets can be downloaded from the following project page.

+https://sites.google.com/site/competitiveresnet/

 Evaluation Code: